-The remedy for this failure is simple, but not easy; the only cure is process.
-The leader must implement a detailed system-a defined and repeatable process for identifying, clarifying, prioritizing, assigning responsibility, implementing, reviewing and rewarding against specific goals and high standards of professionalism.
+The remedy for this failure is simple, but not easy; the only cure processes.
+The leader must implement a detailed system-a defined and repeatable process for identifying, clarifying, prioritizing, assigning responsibility, implementing, reviewing, and rewarding against specific goals and high standards of professionalism.
 Consistent and effective execution does not happen by chance.

 6. Extreme Customer Focus: owning the voice of the customer and delivering what customers consider truly valuable.

 I think that customer focus is the only real competitive advantage left to businesses.
 In today’s Internet-driven world, location often means nothing.
 Everyone has access to capital.
 Technological advantages sometimes last only days.
 The scale is meaningless in many businesses.
 Almost every product category is being driven toward commoditization.
 The only things you have left that truly differentiate your company from other companies are the quality of your employees and the level of service they deliver to your customers.

 The organizations that can deliver consistently superior customer service will dominate their markets.
 These firms will build an army of extremely loyal customers who are willing to pay more for the increased service and will tell everyone they know about their positive experiences.
 This, my friends, is the future of business.